jefdaj/jefdaj.github.io/src/posts/2021/03/04/why-learn-plutus/index.md

 difficult?

 Personally, I'm learning it because I think it will be better.
-I think [their academic work so far][papers] is an amazing treasure trove of advancements on topics like [environmental sustainability][pos], [scaling][hydra], [governance][treasury], and [privacy][privacy], and that the aggregate result of all that research and development will be a fundamentally better protocol that everyone wants to use.
+I think [their academic work so far][papers] is an amazing treasure trove of advances in topics like [environmental sustainability][pos], [scaling][hydra], [governance][treasury], and [privacy][privacy], and that the aggregate result of all that research and development will be a fundamentally better protocol that everyone wants to use.

-I could be wrong!
-But if nothing else, learning another programming style with different trade-offs will still make you a better Solidity developer.
+But if I'm wrong about all that, learning another programming style with different trade-offs will still make you a better Solidity developer.
 It's analogous to [why you should learn Haskell][why-haskell].
 Plutus is also closely related to Haskell, and the functional programming paradigm---immutable